 Vibrations usually occur in your hands as your release your shot and result from tension build-up in the bowstring, which is released from the arm guard during the draw and release process.
 The repetitive motions involved in archery and extensive vibrations from bow shooting increase the chances of the archer being physically hurt.

 Good stabilizers absorb the shock produced by the bow during draw and release, potentially extending archers’ shooting careers.
-With bow stabilizers and flexible shock absorbers attached to the compound bow, vibrations dissipate faster, resulting in a more pleasant shooting experience and less chance of physical injury or sprain for the archer.
+With a stabilizer and flexible shock absorbers attached, the bow's vibration dissipates faster, resulting in a more pleasant shooting experience and less chance of physical injury or sprain for the archer.

 Reduces Bow Noise